-Fife Living Waters is working at two key sites in Cowdenbeath, Cowdenbeath Wetland and Swan Pond / Lumphinnans Pond, with the aim of conserving and enhancing these areas to benefit wildlife and encourage local residents to enjoy the local nature and biodiversity found near them.
+The Fife Living Waters project was a one-year project, funded by the Scottish Power Foundation, which ran from January 2022 until January 2023.
+The project was based in Cowdenbeath and worked at two key sites, Cowdenbeath Wetland and Lumphinnans Pond (aka Swan Pond), with the aim of conserving and enhancing these areas to benefit wildlife and encouraging the local community to explore the nature and biodiversity around them.

-The project enables all sectors of the community to develop connections with the natural heritage of Cowdenbeath through the activities we are delivering and have planned.
+The project enabled all sectors of the community to develop connections with the natural heritage of Cowdenbeath through the various activities we delivered.
+These included volunteer sessions, training courses, school sessions, business team building days, community engagement activities, and events.
+We ran a total of 254 activities, engaging with 2,567 people.

-The Fife Living Waters project will focus on habitat creation and restoration works within two sites in Cowdenbeath, Cowdenbeath Wetland and Swan Pond / Lumphinnans Pond, for the benefit of amphibians, reptiles and a wealth of other wildlife.
-As the project is solely focused on these two sites, it allows these habitats to be fully enhanced and conserved for the local biodiversity.
-It will also help create connectivity with other green spaces, allowing wildlife to move between green corridors and counter-act the effects of habitat fragmentation.
+The Fife Living Waters project created and restored habitats at two sites in Cowdenbeath, Cowdenbeath Wetland and Lumphinnans Pond, for the benefit of amphibians, reptiles and a wealth of other wildlife.
+In addition to improving the sites themselves, our habitat works have also created connectivity with other green spaces, allowing wildlife to move between green corridors and counteract the effects of habitat fragmentation.

-Local schools in Cowdenbeath will be offered in-school sessions run by the Fife Living Waters team, where pupils will learn all about Scotland’s native amphibians and reptiles, their lifecycles, and the threats they face today.
-There will also be the opportunity to take part in amphibian and reptile arts and crafts activities and the chance to play wildlife games in the school grounds or at one of the two habitat sites.
+Local schools in Cowdenbeath were offered in-school sessions where pupils learnt all about Scotland’s native amphibians and reptiles, their lifecycles, and the threats they face.
+School sessions included opportunities to take part in amphibian and reptile arts and crafts activities and the chance to look for wildlife around the school grounds.

-Fife Living Waters is made possible with the Scottish Power Foundation.
-Thanks to the Scottish Power Foundation, we are able to deliver habitat works and public engagement activities at our two habitat sites at Cowdenbeath in Scotland in order to conserve and enhance the unique heritage of the area.
+Fife Living Waters was made possible with the Scottish Power Foundation.
+Thanks to the Scottish Power Foundation, we were able to deliver fantastic habitat works and public engagement activities at our two sites at Cowdenbeath in order to conserve and enhance the unique heritage of the area.